Epiphone vs Squier by Fender

 Guitar World Reviews the Epiphone Les Paul PlusTop PRO

-The Standard model aside, there are couple of guitars in the Squier lineup that just might give the Epiphone Les Paul Standard a run for its money.
-In fact, many Strat lovers seem to think they give MIM Standard Fenders a challenge.
+There are a couple of guitars in the Squier lineup that just might give the Epiphone Les Paul Standard a run for its money.
+In fact, many Strat lovers seem to think they give MIM Fenders a challenge.

 Instead of Agathis tonewood used in the bodies of Standard Squiers, Vintage Modified and Classic Vibe Strats use better materials like Alder (traditionally used in Fender Strats) and Basswood.
 They feature much better pickups and some unique designs hearkening back to Strats gone by.